Relative Hilbert Scheme of Points: Background Materials

-Let $S$ be a quasi-projective non-singular surface, and $D$ be a Cartier divisor that has a smooth representative.
-We want to consider the Hilbert scheme of points in $S$ relative to $D$.
-This has been done in \cite{Wu} but since some of the ideas will be used later in our paper we will briefly describe the construction of this space.
+Let $S$ be a quasi-projective non-singular surface, and $D$ be a smooth Cartier divisor.
+We consider the Hilbert scheme of points in $S$ relative to $D$.
+This space is constructed in \cite{LiWu}.
+Since some of the ideas will be used later in our paper we will briefly describe the construction of this space.
+A more technical overview of the subject is given in the next subsection.